sassoftware/restaf-uidemos/README.md

 This is a react-based application built with create-react-app.
 You can build applications for SAS Viya without worrying about wiring of routes, code for authentication etc. Use the [restaf, restaflib and restafedit libraries](https://sassoftware.github.io/restaf) for easy access to SAS Viya.

+As an added bonus, build a library that can be readily deployed in SAS Visual Analytics as a web content.

 Use your extra free time doing other interesting stuff.